sanaipei001/user_management/README.md

 Admin Panel: Admins can view/edit all user details.
 Normal Users: Restricted to managing their own profile.
 Tests: Unit tests for models and views.
-Docker: Containerized setup for development.
-Deployment: Live on Render (add link after deployment).

 Installation

-Clone the repository:git clone <your-github-repo-url>
+Clone the repository:git clone <your-cloned-github-repo-url>
-cd user_management

 Create a virtual environment:python -m venv venv